Custom Domains

 Cloudflare

-It’s possible to run a pod behind Cloudflare’s proxy after it’s set up.
+It’s also possible to use Cloudflare’s proxy feature with a PikaPods pod.
 This will send all user requests to Cloudflare first and then to PikaPods.
 The setup can be useful for pods that get many outside visitors, but will make your experience slower for private pods that are only used after the user logged in.

 Enabling proxy feature: When first adding a custom domain via Cloudflare, ensure the Proxy feature is disabled.
 Else we can’t verify the DNS settings of your domain.
 You can enable proxying again after adding the custom domain.